(also known as: abstraction, concretism, fallacy of misplaced concreteness, hypostatisation)

 If you are open to it, love will find you.

 Explanation: Love is an abstraction, not a little fat flying baby with a bow and arrow that searches for victims.
 Cute sayings such as this one can serve as bad advice for people who would otherwise make an effort to find a romantic partner, but choose not to, believing that this "love entity" is busy searching for his or her ideal mate.

-Exception: If used as a rhetorical device, when the reification is deliberate and harmless, and not used as evidence to support a claim or conclusion, then it should be acceptable.
+Exception: In most cases, even in the above examples, these are used as rhetorical devices.
+When the reification is deliberate and harmless, and not used as evidence to support a claim or conclusion, then it is not fallacious.